 Last month we featured the first part of our Q&A series.
 Now enjoy the final five questions and wrap-up.
 After years of proposed regulation issuance, comment periods, drafting and anticipation, the Department of Labor (DOL) finally published final guidance regarding the definition of “fiduciary” on April 8, 2016.
-It is important for plan sponsors to … More “Conflict of Interest” or “Fiduciary” Rule: A Plan Sponsor’s Q&A – Part II
+It is important for plan sponsors to understand the reasoning behind, and the scope of, the final … Continue reading “Conflict of Interest” or “Fiduciary” Rule: A Plan Sponsor’s Q&A – Part II

 The payment of expenses by an ERISA plan (401(k), defined benefit plan, money purchase plan, etc.) out of plan assets is subject to ERISA’s fiduciary rules.
 The “exclusive benefit rule” requires a plan’s assets be used exclusively for providing benefits.
 ERISA also imposes upon fiduciaries the duty to defray reasonable expenses of plan administration.
 General principles of allowable expenses include the following: The expenses must … Continue reading Allowable Plan Expenses: Can the Plan Pay?